 ease travel to the area.

-on the farm, learning that there was work to be done by young and old alike.
+grew up on the farm, learning that there was work to be done by young and

-While attending school in Strathclair he joined the local Air Cadet squadron.
+old alike.
+While attending school in Strathclair he joined the local Air

-This experience, combined with the family stories of his father and uncles
+Cadet squadron.
+This experience, combined with the family stories of his

-serving in World War II (three of his uncles, all members of Bomber Command,
+father and uncles serving in World War II (three of his uncles, all members

-perished) fostered in him a reverence for the sacrifice they made.
+of Bomber Command, perished) fostered in him a reverence for the sacrifice

-and, again like Bill, a musician, performing as a singer, keyboardist and
+a teacher and, again like Bill, a musician, performing as a singer, keyboardist

 Bill and Sue-On to each other and it has nurtured their life for half a